objectvault/build/README.md

 * LINK - http://localhost:5000/#/invitation/{Unique Invitation ID}

-To get the inviation ID, you have to query the database ***directly*** to retrieve the UID .
+To get the invitation ID, you have to query the database ***directly*** to retrieve the UID .
 Something like:

 ```sql
 SELECT a.invitee_email, a.id_object, b.{orgname | storename}, a.uid